Polish spaces of Banach spaces: Introduction

+Then, directly motivated by \cite[Problem 5.5]{GS18}, we investigate the generic properties in the spaces of norms and in admissible topologies.
+First we show the genericity of the Gurari\u{\i} space in the space of norms and pseudonorms.

-Let us also present here few sample results which involve complexities of more general classes of Banach spaces. \begin{thmx} \begin{enumerate} \item The class of all superreflexive spaces is $F_{\sigma\delta}$ (see Theorem~\ref{thm:superreflexive}). \item The class of all spaces with local $\Pi$-basis structure is $\boldsymbol{\Sigma}^0_6$ (see Theorem~\ref{thm:lbs}). \item The class of spaces whose Szlenk index is bounded by $\omega^\alpha$ is $\boldsymbol{\Pi}^0_{\omega^\alpha+1}$ (see Theorem~\ref{thm:Szlenk}). \end{enumerate} \end{thmx} Next we consider various `genericity' or `Baire category' problems.
-For the space of norms and pseudonorms we have a definitive solution. \begin{thmx} The isometry class of the Gurari\u{\i} space is dense $G_\delta$ in the space of norms and pseudonorms, i.e. the Gurari\u{\i} space is the generic separable Banach space (see Theorem~\ref{thm:gurariiTypicalInP}). \end{thmx} We then consider Baire category problems also for admissible topologies, thus addressing Problem 5.5 of Godefroy and Saint-Raymond from \cite{GS18}.
-In particular, we confirm their suspicion that being meager is not independent of the choice of the admissible topology. \begin{thmx} For any universal Banach space $X$, any admissible topology $\tau$ on $SB(X)$ and infinite-dimensional Banach spaces $Y$ and $Z$ such that $Y\hookrightarrow Z$ and $Z\not\hookrightarrow Y\oplus F$ for every finite-dimensional space $F$, there exists a finer admissible topology $\tau'\supseteq \tau$ such that the class of Banach spaces isomorphic to $Z$ is nowhere dense in $(SB(X),\tau')$.
+\begin{thmx} The isometry class of the Gurari\u{\i} space is a dense $G_\delta$-set in the space of norms and pseudonorms, i.e. the Gurari\u{\i} space is the generic separable Banach space (see Theorem~\ref{thm:gurariiTypicalInP}). \end{thmx} Then we continue with a similar investigation for admissible topologies and among other things, we show that the Gurari\u{\i} space is not always generic. \begin{thmx} For any isometrically universal separable Banach space $X$, any admissible topology $\tau$ on $SB(X)$ and any infinite-dimensional Banach spaces $Y$ and $Z$ such that $Y\hookrightarrow Z$ and $Z\not\hookrightarrow Y\oplus F$ for every finite-dimensional space $F$, there exists a finer admissible topology $\tau'\supseteq \tau$ such that the class of Banach spaces isomorphic to $Z$ is nowhere dense in $(SB(X),\tau')$.
 In particular, there exists an admissible topology in which the Gurari\u{\i} space is meager (see Theorem~\ref{thm:Baireadmiss2}).